-How does sickle cell anemia affect pregnancy?
+How does sickle cell disease affect pregnancy?

 SCD can affect anyone, but the trait is more common in people of African descent.
 In the U.S., 1 in 12 African-Americans carry this mutation, according to The Sickle Cell Association of Texas Marc Thomas Foundation.
 Research suggests the mutation was once protective against malaria, a viral illness spread by mosquitoes.
 In Uganda, for example, there is a correlation between frequency of this genetic mutation and the prevalence of certain types of malaria-carrying mosquitoes.